pagkly/Zed/Investopedia4/Gini Index Definition.md

 Below are the income Gini coefficients of every country for which the [[CIA World Factbook]](https://www.cia.gov/library/publications/the-world-factbook/rankorder/2172rank.html) provides data:

 Some of the world's poorest countries (Central African Republic) have some of the world's highest Gini coefficients (61.3), while many of the wealthiest (Denmark) have some of the lowest (28.8).
-Yet the relationship between income inequality and [[GDP per capita]](https://www.investopedia.com/terms/p/per-capita-gdp.asp) is not one of perfect negative correlation, and the relationship has varied over time.
+Yet the relationship between income inequality and [[GDP per capita]](https://www.investopedia.com/terms/p/per-capita-gdp.asp) is not one of perfect negative [[Correlation|correlation]], and the relationship has varied over time.
 Michail Moatsos of Utrecht University and Joery Baten of Tuebingen University [show](http://englishbulletin.adapt.it/wp-content/uploads/2014/10/oecd_2_10_2014.pdf) that from 1820 to 1929, inequality rose slightly – then tapered off – as GDP per capita increased.
 From 1950 to 1970, inequality tended to fall off as GDP per capita rose above a certain threshold.
 From 1980 to 2000 inequality fell with higher GDP per capita then curved back up sharply.

 _Correlation between Gini coefficients and GDP per capita in three time periods.
 Source: [Moatsos and Baten](http://englishbulletin.adapt.it/wp-content/uploads/2014/10/oecd_2_10_2014.pdf)._

 ## Shortcomings

 Though useful for analyzing economic inequality, the Gini coefficient has some shortcomings.
 The metric's accuracy is dependent on reliable GDP and income data.
 Shadow economies and informal economic activity are present in every country.
 Informal economic activity tends to represent a larger portion of true economic production in developing countries and at the lower end of the income distribution within countries.
-In both cases this means that the Gini index of measured incomes will overstate true income inequality.
+In both cases this means that the Gini index of measured incomes [[Will|will]] overstate true income inequality.
 Accurate wealth data is even more difficult to come by due to the [[popularity of tax havens]](https://www.investopedia.com/markets-news-4427704).

 Another flaw is that very different income distributions can result in identical Gini coefficients.
-Because the Gini attempts to distill a two dimensional area (the gap between the Lorenz curve and the equality line) down in to a single number, it obscures information about the "shape" of inequality.
+Because the Gini attempts to distill a two dimensional area (the gap between the [[Lorenz Curve|Lorenz curve]] and the equality line) down in to a single number, it obscures information about the "shape" of inequality.
 In everyday terms, this would be similar to describing the contents of a photo solely by it's length along one edge, or the simple average brightness value of the pixels.
 While using the Lorenz curve as a supplement can provide more information in this respect, it also does not show demographic variations among subgroups within the distribution, such as a the distribution of incomes across age, race, or social groups.
 In that vein, understanding demographics can be important for understanding what a given Gini coefficient represents.
 For example, a large retired population pushes the Gini higher.